Nested Punctual Hilbert Schemes and Commuting Varieties of Parabolic Subalgebras: Hilbert schemes and commuting varieties

 The goal of this section is to make precise the link between Hilbert schemes and commuting varieties in our context.
 More explicitly, we realize the Hilbert schemes $\sxno{n-k}$ and $\sxnoemb{n-k}$ as geometric quotients of the commuting varieties $\MNTilde^{cyc}(\pp_{k,n})$ and $\MNTilde^{cyc}(\qq_{k,n})$ by the groups $P_{k,n}$ and $Q_{k,n}$ (Theorem \ref{thmcorres}).
 As a consequence, we point out a precise connection between irreducible components of $\sxno{n-k}$ (resp. $\sxnoemb{n-k}$) and those of $\MN^{cyc}(\pp_{k,n})$ (resp. $\MN^{cyc}(\qq_{k,n})$) in Proposition \ref{corresirred}.

 We first introduce the notation to handle the commuting varieties.
-Let $M_{n,k}$ be the set of $n\times k$ matrices with entries in $\K$ and let $M_n:=M_{n,n}$.
+Let $M_{n,k}$ be the space of $n\times k$ matrices with entries in $\K$ and let $M_n:=M_{n,n}$.
 The associative algebra $M_n$ will more often be considered as a Lie algebra $\g$ via $[A,B]:=AB-BA$ and we will be interested in the action by conjugation of $G=\GL_n$ on it ($g\cdot X=gXg^{-1}$).
-If $\wfr$ is a Lie subalgebra of $M_n$ and $X\in \wfr$, we denote the centralizer (also called commutator) of $X$ in $\wfr$ by
+If $\wfr$ is a Lie subalgebra of $M_n$ and $X\in \wfr$, we denote the centralizer (also called commutant) of $X$ in $\wfr$ by

 The set of elements of $\wfr$ which are nilpotent in $M_n$ is denoted by $\wfr^{nil}$.
 We define the nilpotent commuting variety of $\wfr$:

 If a subgroup $Q\subset G$ normalizes $\wfr$ then $Q^X$ is the stabilizer of $X\in \wfr$ in $Q$.
 The group $Q$ acts on $\MN(\wfr)$ diagonally ($q\cdot (X,Y)=(q\cdot X,q\cdot Y)$).